o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

 The core Script Canvas code is built as a static library that is linked into the dependent Gem and the Script Canvas Editor Gem.
 This allows the code footprint at run time to be as small as the minimum required to run a Script Canvas graph.
 It also allows the Script Canvas Editor Gem to contain all the code required to author and develop Script Canvas graphs.

 When you use the behavior context, you do not need to write any code specific to Script Canvas.
-However, it is important that the way in which your code is reflected to the behavior context remains intuitive in a visual scripting environment.
+However, it is important that the way in which your code is reflected to the behavior context remains intuitive and practical in a visual scripting environment.

-The behavior context for Script Canvas includes the following benefits:
+The combination of the Script Canvas and behavior context archictectures includes the following benefits:

 + Support for the AZ::Event and EBus event systems enable your scripts to use decoupled, event-driven programming paradigms.
 + Script Canvas can use functionality exposed through the behavior context from any Gem, enabling any Gem to enhance Script Canvas.
 + Support for Gems reflecting C++ code through the behavior context means there is no need to add Gem dependencies to Script Canvas.

-## Behavior context example - static functions
+## Example: Static functions

 To demonstrate how C++ code can become a Script Canvas node, this example uses the behavior context to reflect a few simple, static math library functions.

 We start with the static function declarations.
-The functions return the sine and cosine of an angle.
+The following functions return the sine and cosine of an angle.
 The angle is in radians:

 ```cpp
 float Sin(float angle);